cryspen/hax/docs/manual/fstar/tutorial/data-invariants.md

 assuming they are in bounds with respect to `F₂₃₄₇`: every such assumption will be checked and enforced by the proof assistant.

-As an example, below is an implementation of the addition operation for `F` type:
+As an example, below is an implementation of the addition operation for the `F` type:

 ``` {.rust .playable}
 # pub const Q: u16 = 2347;